gap-actions/run-pkg-tests/README.md

 # run-test-for-packages

-This GitHub action runs tests and uploads coverage data for GAP packages.
+This GitHub action runs the test-suite of a GAP package.

 ## Usage

-The action `run-test-for-packages` has to be called by the workflow of a GAP package `gap-package`.
+The action `run-test-for-packages` has to be called by the workflow of a GAP package.
-By default it
-- runs the file `tst/testall.g`,
+By default it runs the file `tst/testall.g`, gathering coverage while doing so.
-- gathers coverage data during the run of `tst/testall.g`, and
-- uploads the coverage data to `codecov.io`.

 Its behaviour can be customized via the inputs below.